umgbhalla/starred/README.md

 ## Rust

+- [rust-shell-script/rust_cmd_lib](https://github.com/rust-shell-script/rust_cmd_lib) - Common rust command-line macros and utilities, to write shell-script like tasks in a clean, natural and rusty way
 - [yoav-lavi/melody](https://github.com/yoav-lavi/melody) - Melody is a language that compiles to regular expressions and aims to be more easily readable and maintainable
 - [chmln/handlr](https://github.com/chmln/handlr) - A better xdg-utils
 - [natanalt/zig2rs](https://github.com/natanalt/zig2rs) - use zig code in rust - a medium effort shitpost